NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 The `usgscsm_cam_test
 <https://github.com/DOI-USGS/usgscsm/blob/main/docs/source/tools/usgscsm_cam_test.rst>`_
-program can convert any CSM camera to model state.
+program, which ASP ships, can convert any CSM camera to model state.

 ASP's bundle adjustment program (:numref:`bundle_adjust`) normally writes plain text ``.adjust`` files which encode how the position and orientation of the